-Rome is a huge city, but the historic center is easily walkable.
-However, I recommend taking a “hop on, hop off” bus tour on your first full day.
-While these kinds of tours get a bad reputation for being “too touristy,” it will help you get your bearings of the city.
+Although the historic center is easily walkable, take a “hop on, hop off” bus tour on your first day in Rome.
+While these kinds of tours get a reputation for being “touristy,” it helps you get your bearings of this huge capital city.
 The bus stops at most of the major must-see sights, like the Trevi Fountain, Colosseum, Roman Forum, Palatino, Spanish Steps and Pantheon.
-Most of the buses have pre-recorded audio guides that provide detailed information on each site.
-For those who forgot to brush up on Roman history before their trip [like me], the information was really helpful.
+Most of the buses have pre-recorded audio guides that provide detailed historical information on each site.
+For those who forget to brush up on Roman history before their trip, the information is really helpful.
 I left with a better appreciation for the sites and the city.

-If buses aren’t your thing, you can accomplish the same thing with a walking tour.
-I always recommend tips-based walking tours [just be sure to tip at the end!].
+If buses aren’t your thing, you can accomplish the same thing with a guided walking tour.
+Just remember, if it’s advertised as free online, it’s actually a tips-based tour.
+Remember to bring cash to tip at the end!

 Must try food/drink